elpop/sipban/README.md

    The sipban.dump file is a temp one to save the ip's and ban timers in case of mantinance.

-   You can reach via Telnet with the port 4451 (you can change in the "control-port" pararmeter).
+   You can reach via Telnet with the port 4451 (you can change in the "control->port" pararmeter).

 Install